ElAleph25/ElAleph25/README.md

 ## Basic maths

-My principal area of interest in basic maths is Algebraic Geometry.
+My principal area of interest in basic maths is Algebraic Geometry and Commutative Algebra.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

 📧 You can write to me at this address: holadanielrc@gmail.com